Estimating the Hausdorff measure by recurrence: Proofs

-\end{thm} \begin{xrem} Note that $g(x)$ may be equal to $0$ or $+\infty$.
-The statement still holds. \end{xrem} The proof is divided into a few steps.
-First we prove \begin{prop} With the assumptions on the dynamical system as above, in addition suppose that $\mu \approx H_\alpha$ for some $\alpha>0$ and that $g:=\frac{dH_\alpha}{d\mu}$ is bounded from above.
+The proof of Theorem \ref{thm:main} is divided into a few steps.
+First we prove \begin{prop} With the assumptions on the dynamical system as above, in addition suppose that $H_\alpha \ll \mu$ for some $\alpha>0$, and denote the corresponding density by $g:=\frac{dH_\alpha}{d\mu}$.
 Then for $\mu$ -- almost every $x\in X$ we have

 \end{prop}